Managing health conditions

 Chronic health conditions

 An allergic reaction occurs when the body detects the presence of a substance or food that it deems harmful.
 In an attempt to protect the body, the immune system produces antibodies and releases chemicals, such as histamine, into the bloodstream.
 The chemicals released cause many different reactions.
-Each allergic reaction is unique.
-An allergic reaction can be mild or severe; can happen immediately or a few hours after a person has eaten.
-The best treatment for food allergies is to simply avoid the foods.
+An allergic reaction can be mild or severe; it can happen immediately or a few hours after a person has eaten or come in contact with a substance.

 If your child has a specific food allergy, please contact the school nurse at your child's campus.
 For more information, see the Special dietary needs page.